Sal. Oppenheim

 Sal.
 Oppenheim was a German private bank founded in 1789 and headquartered in Cologne, Germany.
 It provided asset management solutions for wealthy individual clients and institutional investors.
 In 2009, the bank became a subsidiary of Deutsche Bank.
 In 2017, Deutsche Bank decided to discontinue the Sal.
 Oppenheim brand and to fully integrate their business, which was officially completed on 30 June 2018.

 History

 Founding

 The bank was founded in 1789 in the city of Bonn by seventeen-year-old Salomon Oppenheim Jr. as a commissions and exchange house.
 Oppenheim dealt in commodities, the exchanging of foreign currencies, extending credit, and commercial credit.

-In 1798, the business moved to Cologne, then the most important banking location in Germany.
+In 1798, the business moved to Cologne, then the most important banking location in Germany, settling in a palatial building on Grosse Budengasse 8.
 In 1828, Salomon Oppenheim Jr. died, and his wife Therese took over the direction of the bank along with their two sons, Simon and Abraham.
 Through the marriage in 1834 of Abraham Oppenheim to Charlotte Beyfus, daughter of Siegmund Leopold Beyfus (1786–1845) and Babette Rothschild (1784–1869), the family became closely related to the prominent Rothschild banking family in matters both personal and business-related.